Virtual Code Environments#

 Creating Environments#

-If you’re using Anaconda, you manage and change environments on the command line (more on the command line in The Command Line).
-Before following these instructions, check that you have Anaconda installed and activated.
+If you’re using Miniconda for Python, you manage and change environments on the command line (more on the command line in The Command Line) too.
+Before following these instructions, check that you have Miniconda installed and activated.
 You should see something like (base) username@computername:~$ on the command line (base is the default conda environment).

 To create a new environment called “myenv” with a specific version of Python (but no extra packages installed), it’s